-As lead designer for Academic and Student Affairs, I conceptualize and create content for over 50 departments within the division.
-In my role, brand compliance and managing multiple projects to meet department needs is key to our success.
+As lead designer for Academic and Student Affairs, I conceptualized and created content for over 50 departments within the division.
+In my role, brand compliance and managing multiple projects to meet department needs was key to our success.

 Justin Hammond, Marketing Director